monacca1/nuggit/README.md

 ### nuggit commit
--Commit all of the files that have previously be added to the staging area.
-See nuggit add.
+- Commit all of the files that have previously be added to the staging area.
+See `nuggit add`.
 The commit will occur in any submodule that has changes that have been added to the staging area.
 The commit to the submodules will cause a commit to be needed in the parent directory of that submodule which nuggit will automatically perform.
 In other words, for each submodule that has changes to be committed, the new/updated submodule will also be added and committed in the parent repository that directly contains that submodule.
 This will be recursively performed up the directory structure up to the root/base repository.
 The nuggit commit may result in multiple commits if any submodule contained changes being committed.
 In this case, each commit will have the same commit message as that provided by the user in the nuggit commit command.
--You can be anywhere in the nuggit (git) repo to execute this command.
+- You can be anywhere in the nuggit (git) repo to execute this command.
--Command:
+- Command:
 `nuggit commit`
--Example:
+- Example:
 `nuggit commit -m "made changes to submodule X, Y and Z to fix bug for JIRA FSWSYS-1234"`

-### nuggit init
-- Install the nuggit data structure to a preexisting repository.
-If the repo was cloned using the native git clone you will need to "nuggit  init" in the root folder of the git repository

 ### nuggit_diff.pl
-- get the differences between the working directory and the repository (of the entire nuggit repository)
+- Show the differences between the working directory and the repository (of the entire nuggit repository)
-- get the differences between the working copy of a file and the file in the repository
+- Show the differences between the working copy of a file and the file in the repository
-- get the differences between the working copy of a directory (or submodule) and the same in the repository
+- Show the differences between the working copy of a directory (or submodule) and the same in the repository
-- (to do) get the differences between two branches
+- Show the differences between two branches (not yet supported)
 - usage:
   - one argument: file with relative path from current directory (as displayed by nuggit status)
     - i.e.